UKHO/tfmodule-azure-vnet-with-nsg/README.md

 It is also worth noting, the addition of newbits to the base address should not exceed /29.
 Azure has the habit of absorbing 5 ip addresses per subnet. so the smallest you could go it a range of 8 ips (/29). with a newbits of 4, this would imply a minimum base of /25 is needed.

+Each subnet can set it's own newbits or use the global value, if no newbit property is found it will always default to 4.

 ```terraform
 [{
   name = "subnet1-subnet"